Connect with God for divine intervention, Kumuyi urges Nigerians

 “You will reconnect and your life will never remain the same.
 You can begin to think about the freedom, power and authority the angels enjoy, and God made it so that we can enjoy the good life He planned for us.
 The glory and honour are coming back.
 The Lord will cleanse and change you, and all you lost will be restored to you.

 “He also made all things: sickness, suffering, oppression, calamities, etc. to be under your feet.
-By divine connection, from tonight, there will be a restoration of all that God planned for you originally.”
+By divine connection, from tonight, there will be a restoration of all that God planned for you originally,” he his audience.

-He added that sin is the spiritual challenge of man that generates physical and moral decays in the society, therefore appealed to Nigerians to connect with God, and the expected divine intervention individually, family, nationally, and socio-economically will come but through absolute repentance from all sin.
+He added that sin is the spiritual challenge of man that generates physical and moral decays in the society.
+He, therefore, appealed to Nigerians to connect with God, and the expected divine intervention individually, family, nationally, and socio-economically will come but through absolute repentance from all sin.

 “You can invite sin with one finger but at the end, ten fingers will not be enough to remove them.
 Many people commit sin today and they feel they are alright.
 We are saying tonight that when you are in sin, you are not alright.